jnsturgis/LUCA_model/Notebook.md

 * `.sed` sed control file for operating on `.csv` files.
-* `.csv` condensed description of a model in csv format with ';' as the separator with lines for metabolites (start with letter M) and reactions (start with letter R).
+* `.csv` condensed description of a model in csv format with ';' as the separator with lines for metabolites (start with letter M) and reactions (start with letter R). the '#' character can be used for comments, and long lines can be broken with a '\' before the EOL character.
 Lines for metabolites contain:
 	 1. an ID (Mc_XXXXXX where c is compartment and XXXXXX is possibly the kegg id of the equivalent molecule).
 	 2. a name for the molecule.